snowbowls/W.B.T.T.R.Y.A.Y.C.E.W/README.md

 Procedure:

 For this study the participants will be acquired using snowball sampling.
 Each team member will reach out to an individual who fits the participant criteria to run through the study.
 Those initial participants will then refer 1-2 individuals they believe would be interested in participating in the study.
-The first portion of the survey will include demographic information which will help us filter out if any participants do not fit the criteria and those participants can be excluded.
+The first step of the experiment the participants will be asked to read and sign an informed consent form followed by a demographic information survey.
+The demographic survey will help us filter out any participants that do not fit the criteria and those participants can be excluded.
 As an incentive for participation in the study we will be offering those that participate a $5 gift card.

 <p align="center">